-The rest of your company will quickly become wise to the hypocrisy and you will lose the trust and loyalty from your employees that you’ve worked so hard to build up.
+The rest of your company quickly becomes wise to the hypocrisy.
+Then, you will lose the trust and loyalty from your employees that you’ve worked so hard to build up.

-Be very aware of your previously top employees who are suddenly criticized by these new leaders.
+Be very aware of your previously top employees who new leaders now criticize.
 This is a very popular strategy by toxic leaders to rid themselves of employees who could be problematic for them.
-These problematic employees usually have the values you want and see right through the self-serving behaviour exhibited by your newly hired employee.
+These problematic employees usually have the values you want.
+They see right through the self-serving behaviour exhibited by your newly hired employee.

 An individual who doesn’t value the collective input and value of their team will immediately under-deliver.
 There is no brilliance that trumps collective thought and input.
-Creating a space and culture for everyone to deliver to the best of their ability keeps your company agile, fun and competitive.
+Creating a space and organizational culture for everyone to deliver to the best of their ability keeps your company agile, fun, and competitive.

 Don’t forget to follow us on LinkedIn to keep up to date on our blogs and articles.

 Did you learn a lot about organizational culture in this post?

 Here are three more posts you won’t want to miss next: